-The reasons for resistance get to the psychology underpinning it and can be from such things as a lack of awareness; a concern about their job being jeopardized; or "change fatigue" from previous unsuccessful attempts to shift the workplace culture.
-The current state comes with tremendous power, and the uncertainty of success and fear of the unknown can block change and create resistance.
-Knowing the reasons helps set a course for leading the GDI plan and engaging with employees effectively to guide them through to willful acceptance.
+The reasons for resistance get to the psychology underpinning it and can stem from a lack of awareness; a concern about their job being jeopardized; "change fatique" from or previous unsuccessful attempts to shift the workplace culture.
+The current state with tremendous power, and the uncertainty of success and fear of the unknown can block change and create resistance.
+Knowing the reasons helps set a course for leading the GDI plan and engaging with employees effectively to quide them through willful acceptance.

-A deliberate and coordinated effort is needed from the leadership of the organization in conjunction with the communications and human resources teams.
+deliberate coordinated effort Α and is needed from the the leadership of the organization in conjunction with communications and human human resources teams.